1. Giant puffballs

 September marks the start of conkers season and a flurry of activity on school playgrounds across the UK.
 The conker is the seed of the horse chestnut tree and is found in a green, hard, spiky casing.
 As the casing turns brown, it cracks and the conker falls out.
 An age-old favourite, the game of conkers involves attaching a piece of string through a hole in the conker and then swinging your conker with the aim of hitting, and eventually destroying your opponent’s conker.

 After the successful pollination of rose plants in spring and early summer, the fruit of the rose, the rosehip, starts to ripen in autumn.
 Rosehips can be eaten and are widely used to make jam and herbal teas.
 They are also used frequently to make rosehip oil and are particularly high in vitamin C. Rosehips can be eaten raw but care should be taken to avoid the hairs inside the fruit.
 It has been claimed by some scientists and well-known actor Larry Lamb that rosehip is a brilliant pain relief for those suffering from arthritis or joint pain.
+Learn more about foraging rosehips and other nuts and berries.

 5. Goldfinches feeding on seed heads